Lifting stone: Switzerland

 In Switzerland, affiliated to the Unspunnenfest, a festival held once every twelve years, a historic stone weighing 83.5 kg is thrown overhead for the longest distance.
 The event is known as Unspunnen stone throw.
 The contestants begin on a 6.1 m runway, hurling the Aare granite stone as far as they could into a 4 in sand pit.
 In 2004, Swiss carpenter Markus Maire established the current record in this event with a 4.11 m throw.

 Bavaria

 In Southern Germany centered around Bavaria, stone lifting has been a traditional sport for centuries.
 It was developed as a general test of strength primarily in the Bavarian Alps region, and under the care of the State Association of Stone Lifters, now developed as an independent sport.
 A notable event is the Stoalupfn (Bavarian stone lift) which originated at the strong beer festival, where competitors have to lift a rectangular shaped stone attached to a ring, starting from a squatting position.
-Austria's Martin Wildauer holds the world record in this lift.
+In 2014, Germany's Andreas Altmann lifted a 375 kg stone to a height of 68.8 cm.

 In Munich Residenz lies a black lifting stone called Duke Christoph’s Stone which weighs 138 kg, dating back to the seventeenth century.